soz223/LehighCSE262HWFunctionalityGrading/README.md

 ## Overview
 This code is designed to automate the process of checking multiple students’ GitLab repositories for certain criteria (such as required files, tests, or CI/CD results).
 It works by reading a list of participants from a file, constructing their repository URLs, and then invoking a separate `check_repo.py` script to analyze each repository.

+It can evaluate students' work by reading the commit history and the CI/CD pipeline pass situation.
+It can download the project and  `cargo run` them to do the running locally in batch.
+To get started, please go to grading-hw2.ipynb. (since in 2024 Fall, the HW1 in CSE262 has no CI/CD pipeline yet while the HW2 and later HW did.)

 The main idea is:
 1. Read participant identifiers from `participants.txt`.
 2. For each participant, form the appropriate GitLab repository URL.